Sarah-Wach/sarah-wach/wallet.md

     * To the library

 * Have you ever lost your wallet?
-    * Only for a few minutes, because I forgot it in an IKEA, but I got it back quickly :dizzy:
+    * Only for a few minutes, because I forgot it in an IKEA, but I got it back quickly ✨

 ### 2. Define